Analysis | Once again, a House caucus faces internal pressure. Once again, it comes from the right.

 Consider Gallup’s polling data on that question.
 About half of Democrats identify as liberal.
 About half, then, identify as moderate or even conservative.
 By contrast, three-quarters of Republicans identify as conservative.
 In other words, Republicans are more densely ideological than Democrats.
 And, in other words, the pressure in both 2017 and 2021 came from groups that could argue they represented a significant portion or even a majority of the party’s base.

 All of this, of course, depends on labels and framing.
 This is self-identified ideology, which means different things to different people.
 Similarly, the legislation at stake has broadly been framed as strongly liberal, making it more likely that moderates seeking to avoid being slapped with that label would want to demonstrate some form of objection.
-If the legislation weren’t cast that way — as, for example, the covid relief bill passed earlier this year mostly wasn’t — there’s less perceived political risk in voting for it.
+If the legislation weren’t cast that way — as, for example, the coronavirus relief bill passed earlier this year mostly wasn’t — there’s less perceived political risk in voting for it.

 The framing of the current Democratic policy proposals as liberal has been helped by the fact that the caucus’s left-most members have indicated support for them.
-Sure, prominent progressives in both chambers have argued that the package doesn’t go as far as they’d like, but the inclusion of a large, filibuster-proof spending bill that will accompany the bipartisan agreement passed by the Senate has largely mollified liberal opposition.
+Sure, prominent liberals in both chambers have argued that the package doesn’t go as far as they’d like, but the inclusion of a large, filibuster-proof spending bill that will accompany the bipartisan agreement passed by the Senate has largely mollified liberal opposition.
 That has both made it less likely that opposition would come from the left and given the caucus’s more moderate members something against which to push.

 Perhaps the most important qualifier here is that this could change.
-Ultimately, the effort to reform the Affordable Care Act was tanked not by House conservatives but by former Arizona senator John McCain, one of the chamber’s more moderate Republicans.
+Ultimately, the effort to reform the Affordable Care Act was tanked not by House conservatives but by then-Sen. John McCain (R-Ariz.), one of the chamber’s more moderate Republicans.
 In other words, we could certainly see future legislation be delayed by opposition from the Democratic caucus’s left.

 But that may be unlikely for another reason.
-The House Freedom Caucus was fundamentally committed to opposing government spending and intervention; progressive Democrats very much are not.
+The House Freedom Caucus was fundamentally committed to opposing government spending and intervention; liberal Democrats very much are not.
 Threats to kill legislation are much more credible coming from a group that’s trying to stop government from doing things than from a group that wants government to act.

 For now, though, the question appears to be moot, with Pelosi’s plan apparently on track for success.
 Those 10 moderate Democrats also won in one sense, garnering various headlines and news articles that can be plastered on mailers next November.